Pesetas/AdventOfCode2024/README.md

 https://adventofcode.com/2024

-The exercises will be done in Python.
+The exercises will be done in Python or C

 Completed:
 - Day 1
 - Day 2, 1st part
 - Day 3, 1st part
+- Day 4, 1st part in C